Ghini/ghini.desktop/doc/index.rst

 * **ghini.pocket** puts a snapshot of your database in your handheld device.
 * **ghini.tour** assists garden visitors with a map and spoken virtual panels.

+This documentation focuses on ghini.desktop, but it also contains pages dedicated to using the other components, and to their mutual interaction.

 .. image:: images/ghini-family.png

 All Ghini software is `open <http://www.opensource.org>`_ and `free